 1. Best for developing technique

 Lite bats are perfect for beginners who are looking to better their batting technique.
-It is easier to concentrate on playing your shots with a lightweight instead of being bogged down by the weight of cricket bat.
-Hence, it helps people in becoming a good batsman as they can swing the bat more freely.
+It is easier to concentrate on playing your shots with a lightweight cricket bat instead of being bogged down by its weight.
+Hence, it helps people become good batsmen as they can swing the bat more freely.

-Note: It is better for players transitioning from junior to adult-sized bat to use a lighter bat.
+Note: For players transitioning from junior to adult-sized bats, it is recommended to use a lighter bat.
 Doesn't matter which handle you choose round or oval.

 2. Better Shot Selection

 Lighter bats give more freedom to the batsman to play a wide range of shots.
-Plus, it also enhances the speed of the bat movement resulting in good timing.
+Additionally, it enhances the speed of bat movement, resulting in good timing.
 On top of that, lighter bats empower a batsman to free his hands with better control, which might not be the case with a heavy bat.
 As heavyweight limits the amount of moment due to weight constrain.

 3 .
 Developing New Shots

-As the game is changing and tennis ball cricket is gaining popularity at competitive levels, strategies are based on getting the most runs in 5-10 overs.
-So the importance of your bat's weight comes into play.
-Batsmen can play innovative shots like switch hit and dilscoop that require greater bat control and switching one's grip with lighter bats.
-A more light weight bat is more suitable for this cause.
+As the game evolves and tennis ball cricket gains popularity at competitive levels, strategies are centred on scoring the most runs in 5-10 overs.
+So the importance of your bat’s weight comes into play.
+Batsmen can play innovative shots like switch hit and dilscoop that require greater bat control and switching one’s grip with lighter bats.
+Players who love to play cricket in a fun and creative way often prefer lighter bats for their versatility.
+A more lightweight bat is more suitable for this cause.

 Like to mention English willow cricket bat is lighter than Kashmir Willow wood.
 English Willow cricket bats are used in the professional or international cricket.
 In Gully cricket mostly tennis cricket bats used which is made of popular willow.